Right to buy

 Buying your home is a big decision.
 You should think about the responsibilities, costs and financial commitments of home ownership.
 You can find out more in the right to buy booklet[pdf document]

 You could be eligible to buy your home:

 - if you have a secure tenancy and have been a public sector tenant for three years

 - if your property is not excluded from the Right to Buy Scheme

 - if your property is not suitable for the elderly.
 For example properties within a Good Neighbour Scheme or Sheltered Housing Schemes

 You should always get independent financial and legal advice before buying your home.

 The government’s right to buy service offers free and impartial advice.
 This is to help you through the process of buying your home.
 If you decide home ownership is right for you, you can find out more about theright to buy agent service[external link].

 You need to complete the form Notice Claiming the Right to Buy (RTB1 form)[pdf document]

-When we receive this, we will send you a notice telling you whether you have the Right to Buy.
+Once the interview has taken place and we have completed our internal checks, we will send you a notice telling you whether you have the Right to Buy.
 We generally have four weeks to let you know if you qualify.
-If you qualify we will arrange to value your home so we can work out the price that you would have to pay.
+If you qualify, we will arrange to value your home so we can work out the price that you would have to pay.